On-chip probabilistic inference for charged-particle tracking at the sensor edge: Regression models

 The MLP models take as input two-dimensional arrays of collected charge and replace the convolutional front-end with a lightweight projection stage followed by the same fully connected regression block described in Sec.~\ref{sec:conv1d-models}.
 Specifically, the input is summarized into an \(x\)-projection and a \(y\)-projection using two \texttt{AveragePooling2D} branches; each projection is flattened and passed through a dense layer that maps it into a compact latent representation.
 We use a \texttt{relu} activation in these projection branches to avoid early saturation effects that can occur with bounded nonlinearities (e.g., \(\tanh\)).
 The two latent vectors are concatenated and processed by an additional dense layer with \(\texttt{hidden}=16\) units and a \(\tanh\) nonlinearity, which forms the final embedding.

 The embedding is then passed to a fully connected three-layer regression stage consisting of two dense hidden layers with 16 nodes each and \(\tanh\) activations, followed by a linear output layer.
 The output dimension is set to 8 for the Full configuration and to 3 for the Slim configuration.
-In the quantized implementation, all dense-layer weights and biases use 8-bit quantization.
 As in the previous architectures, we apply \texttt{the L1L2(0.01)} regularization to the layer weights and an \texttt{L2(0.01)} activity penalty to intermediate activations to improve generalization and stabilize the learned response to fluctuations in the charge patterns.